DanielHou315/AniTop-MATLAB/README.md

 # AniTop

+News: Checkout the [AniTop-Web](https://github.com/DanielHou315/AniTop-Web) Project and run AniTop entirely in your browser!

 ## About AniTop Project

 This project is supported by the University of Michigan MATH 440 Lab of Geometry 2024WN team Tops.